Exporting a vegetation analysis

 Vegetation analysis export is available to an acoustic variable with an associated line that represents a vegetation boundary.
 A vegetation line may be detected by the Threshold offset operator.
 In Echoview, there are also other ways to create a line that represents a vegetation boundary.

 - Create or choose a line to represent the acoustic bottom or bottom of the vegetation.
-This line will be used as a Bottom line setting for a Vegettion analysis exporter.
+This line will be used as a Bottom line for the exporter.

-- Consider using a Minimum threshold on the Data page of the Variable Properties.
+- Consider using a Minimum threshold on the Data page of the Variable Properties of the variable intended for Operand 1.
 Such a threshold can apply a useful constraint to a vegetation analysis.

-- On the New Exporter dialog box select Vegetation analysis.
-Click OK.
+- On the New Exporter dialog box, select Vegetation analysis and click OK.

 - Click OK.